awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

-# Running Automation Workflows with Triggers using State Manager<a name="automation-sm-target"></a>
+# Running Automation Workflows with Triggers Using State Manager<a name="automation-sm-target"></a>

-You can start an Automation workflow by creating a State Manager Association with an Automation document\.
-By creating a State Manager Association with an Automation document, you can target different types of AWS resources\.
+You can start an Automation workflow by creating a State Manager association with an Automation document\.
+By creating a State Manager association with an Automation document, you can target different types of AWS resources\.
 For example, you can create associations that enforce a desired state on an AWS resource, including the following:
 + Attach a Systems Manager role to Amazon EC2 instances to make them *managed instances*\.
 + Enforce desired ingress and egress rules for a security group\.
 + Create or delete Amazon DynamoDB \(DynamoDB\) backups\.